-With the new year moving into full swing, the workplace design conversation has largely surrounded trends that will define 2017.
+With the new year moving into full swing, the workplace design conversation has largely surrounded Top Workplace Design Trends for 2017trends that will define 2017.
 As spaces that promote worker wellbeing particularly gain momentum, this month’s news aggregate explores how employee wellness will shape the modern office.

 Organizations embracing wellness are strategically integrating natural materials and colors that energize workers.
 Biophilic design elements, including wood accent walls, water features and moss walls – such as ours at NeoCon 2016 – bring nature to the office.
 Greenery also directly impacts employee wellness by improving air quality.

 Along with outdoor-inspired interiors, All Work considers the uptick in outside office extensions in the addition of office rooftops and gardens.
 Inc recognizes Kickstarter, for example, for its natural courtyard and edible rooftop garden at the NYC headquarters.

 Interior Design highlights natural color palettes as one of five trends to watch for in 2017, with calming shades of green, purple and taupe reflecting the growing influence of wellness at work.
 Furthermore, Your Story proposes that companies will increasingly incorporate green spaces after Pantone’s announcement of greenery as the color of 2017.

 The benefits of nature at work are clear: Workplace Insight discusses a 15% increase in employee output three months after workplaces incorporated natural elements.